• Skip to main content

 Likewise, suppose we survey local investors and find out that they would on average require an 11% cash on cash rate of return for investing in a property similar to the one we are evaluating.

-Now we have all the information we need in order to estimate a cap rate using the band of investment method.
-To do this we simply take a weighted average of the return to the typical lender and the the return to the typical investor.
-In this case it is (75% * 0.085972) + (25% * 11%), which equals 0.06448 + .02750, or 9.20%.
-This is our market based cap rate rate using the band of investment method.
+Now we have all the information we need to estimate a cap rate using the band of investment method.
+To accomplish this, we simply take a weighted average of the return to the typical lender and the return to the typical investor.
+In this case, it is (75% * 0.085972) + (25% * 11%), which equals 0.06448 + .02750, or 9.20%.
+This is our market-based cap rate using the band of investment method.

 How to Calculate the Cap Rate Using the Discount Rate